Breast Reconstructive Surgery

 Linda Peterson from Brookings discusses her recent breast reconstruction and care below.

-Breast reconstruction, performed by Plastic Surgeon Dr. Richard Howard of the Sioux Falls Center for Plastic and Reconstructive Surgery, will often happen immediately after mastectomy, performed by General Surgeon Dr. Theresa Oey-Devine of Avera Medical Group –Brookings.
+Breast reconstruction, performed by Plastic Surgeon Dr. Richard Howard of the Sioux Falls Center for Plastic and Reconstructive Surgery, will often happen immediately after mastectomy, performed by General Surgeon Dr. Theresa Oey of Avera Medical Group - A Department of Brookings Health System.

 To reconstruct the breast after a mastectomy, a plastic surgeon often adds skin and tissue flaps from the patient’s own body to give a natural look and feel.
 In addition, expanders are inserted under the muscle in the breast area at the time of surgery and are slightly expanded with a small amount of saline.
 After the initial procedure, patients may be hospitalized for one to two days to recover.